Youth with autism 'climbs' Everest nearly three times over

 Mr Gareth Chua, 22, who has autism, has climbed all three mountains - albeit virtually.

-He was the first out of 830 participants to complete this year's YMCA Special Needs Inclusive Challenge, which seeks to raise awareness and raise funds to support youth with special needs.
+He is the first of 830 participants to complete this year's YMCA Special Needs Inclusive Challenge, which seeks to raise awareness as well as funds to support youth with special needs.

 The challenge involved participants racking up an elevation gain equivalent to the height of Mount Fuji - 3,776m - by hiking uphill or climbing stairs.
 Their elevation data was tracked using the Strava fitness app.